Canada–Hungary relations: High-level visits

-Bilateral relations
+Agreements

 Both nations have signed several bilateral agreements such as an Agreement on the Enhancement and Protection of Foreign Investments (1991), Agreement on the Elimination of Double Taxation (1992), Criminal Legal Aid Treaty (1995), and an Agreement on Aviation (1998).

-Transport

-There are direct flights between Budapest and Toronto with Air Canada Rouge.

 Trade

 In 2018, trade between Canada and Hungary totaled $871 million Canadian dollars.
 Canada's main exports to Hungary include: electrical machinery, vehicles, optical and medical equipment and plastics.
 Hungary's main exports to Canada include: machinery, pharmaceutical products, electrical machinery, vehicles, and optical and medical equipment.
 Canadian company Linamar, one of Canada's largest automobile industry suppliers, employs 2,300 workers in Hungary and is expanding its operations in the country.
 In October 2016, Canada and the European Union (which includes Hungary) signed a free trade agreement known as the "Comprehensive Economic and Trade Agreement".